ravennsd/DonationDapp/README.md

 //

-Configure trfuffle-config.js with respective infura-key, mneumonic, and wallet details Update app.js in the same way
+Configure trfuffle-config.js with respective infura-key, mneumonic, and wallet details.
+Update app.js in the same way

 //
+Migrate the app to truffle using the respective network [Supports Sepolia and Gorli]

-truffle migrate
+truffle migrate --network <network name>

 //